EGGstravaganza & Breakfast with the Bunny: April 19, 2014

-The beginning of spring means it is time for our ‘Breakfast & Lunch with the Bunny,' with our EGGstravaganza egg hunt in between.
-Breakfast with the Bunny is at 9:30 a.m.; lunch is at 1 p.m.
-Pre-registration is required and fees are $10-15 for each.
-EGGstravaganza is at Oakton Park and is free to the public.
-This event begins promptly at 11 a.m.
+The beginning of spring means it is time for our ‘Breakfast with the Bunny,' held at 9:30 a.m., on Saturday, April 19.
+Pre-registration is required; the fee is $10-15.
+The EGG-stravaganza egg hunt is at Oakton Park and is free to the public.
+The event begins promptly at 11 a.m.
 The eggs go fast so please make sure to be on time.
-Meals are held at the Oakton Community Center, 4701 Oakton St. To register for breakfast or lunch call (847) 674-1500, ext.
+Breakfast is held at the Oakton Community Center, 4701 Oakton St. To register for breakfast call (847) 674-1500, ext.
 2700 or visit www.SkokieParks.org.

 Earth Day Celebration: April 27, 2014

 Skokie's celebration of the earth, Emily Oaks Nature Center annually commemorates Earth Day.
 The entire family will celebrate nature through annually changing themes.
 The event includes games, activities, music, food and a native plant sale.
 The Emily Oaks Nature Center is located at 4650 Brummel St. For ticket or event information call (847) 674-1500, ext.
 2500.

 Since 1991, the Skokie Festival of Cultures has become one of the premier ethnic festivals in Illinois, attracting more than 300,000 visitors and dozens of cultures over its 21 years, all representing Skokie's tremendous diversity.
 Attendees will 'tour the world' with their stamped passport and enjoy two days of ethnic folk music and dance, a wide range of food, unique arts and crafts, international children's games, a merchandise bazaar, an international beer tasting, and dozens of cultural booths and displays.
 The Skokie Festival of Cultures is held the third weekend in May and is a free event.
 For more information, visit www.skokieculturefest.org.